www.landmodo.com - Landmodo

 The note also outlines other fees that could increase your monthly payment, such as interest charges, points, and even late fees.

-The promissory note also explains the process of what happens if you are late on your payments.
-For example, buyers who are typically 35 to 60 days late will receive a notice of default.
-So the promissory note discusses the default process and how many days you have to cure the default.
+The promissory note also explains what happens if you pay late.
+For example, buyers typically 35 to 60 days late will receive a notice of default.
+So, the promissory note discusses the default process and how many days you have to cure the default.

 The beautiful thing about buying land with owner financing is that most sellers are flexible.
-If, for some reason, you are late on your land payment, you communicate with the seller, and they will likely work with you to resolve the issue or to modify your payment plans.
+If, for some reason, you are late on your land payment, you communicate with the seller, and they will likely work with you to resolve the issue or modify your payment plans.

 This agreement outlines the terms and conditions of the sale.
 The main highlights of this contract are: